andresriancho/splunk-logger/README.rst

 Enhancements
 ============

-There are a couple of things which could be improved in this module:
+There are a couple of things which could be improved in this module

  * python-requests module could be used in order to use HTTP's keep-alive and avoid creating a new TCP/IP connection for each message sent to Splunk
  * The logger could be refactored to send the messages in an async manner,